kcg295/AppSecAssignment1.1/HW1_Instructions.md

 2. One test case, `hang.gft`, that causes the program to loop infinitely.
 (Hint: you may want to examine the "program" record type to find a bug that causes the program to loop infinitely.)
-3. A text file, `bugs.txt` explaining the bug triggered by each of your three test cases.
+3. A markdown file, `writeup.md` with a heading called "bugs" explaining the bug triggered by each of your three test cases.

 To create your own test files, you may want to look at `giftcardexamplewriter.c`.
 Although it is no better written than